vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 3: MovieBob

-2: Georg Rockall-Schmidt, Kaptain Kristian, MauLer, Rossatron off the top of my head.
+2: Georg Rockall-Schmidt, ~~Kaptain Kristian~~, MauLer, Rossatron off the top of my head.

 > 4: Yesss.
 Georg is the one!